Abirpothi

 4. Sustainable Practices

-Sustainable design ideas are in line with biophilic design.
+Sustainable design ideas are in line with biophilic design patterns.
 Architects and designers can lessen the impact of buildings on the environment by using natural features.
 Energy efficiency and a reduced ecological footprint are facilitated by green roofs, effective natural ventilation, and the use of sustainable materials.

 5. Connection with Nature